attilathedud/CoD4_Hacks/README.md

 ## Wallhack

-A POC that uses a hook in COD4's main game loop to call the internal print_text function and display the string "hello" on the screen.
+A memory wallhack that alters the render tag in code to display all entities with depth checks disabled.

 ![Hack Screenshot](Wallhack/screenshot.jpg?raw=true "Screenshot Hack")